 It isn’t hard to understand why animated explainer videos are a good idea for any business, of any size.
-Not only are they a great way to explain a product or service, they also help to increase the time visitors spend on a website and can lead to a higher conversion rate (such as this video that was created for Walmart).
+Not only are they a great way to explain a product or service, they also help to increase the time visitors spend on a website and can lead to a higher conversion rate.
 However, one thing many people struggle with is how to use the video to their advantage.
 After all, it’s all well and good having a professional animated explainer video made by a professional video production company, but if no one is going to see it, the video won’t be able to do its job.

 Once you have an explainer video, one of the best ways to utilize its benefits is to use it on social media.
 Whether you’re focusing on Facebook, Twitter, Instagram or another platform, it isn’t hard to see that social media is bigger than ever.
 Social media has grown in vast numbers over the last few years and over 2.8 million people were using social media by the end of 2016, with Facebook being the most popular social media platform worldwide.
 Whereas when social media first became popular, it was mainly the youth that were using it – for example, most social media users were between the ages of 16 and 30 – this has changed and it is now extremely popular for all ages.
 Therefore, regardless of who a product or service is being marketed to and whereabouts in the world they are, they can be reached via social media.